ThomasHEaton/UIEX/docs/attributes/query.md

 ## Examples
 ---

-Use this attribute on `RedOwlClasses` methods to provide uQuery functionality in a more buttoned up way by having a function be called when the element is found

 Q - Find a single element and call the function
 Query - Find multiple elements and call the function for each